 Our Health and Fitness Week is an annual event.
 The week highlights the importance of physical activity at St Francis and links to a range of external providers such as Destination Judo and these provide a valuable link and opportunity to follow pupils’ sporting pathways outside of school.
 We continue to encourage inter and intra sports activities where possible and incorporate our sports days into this week.

 We as a school value the importance of physical activity in supporting learning taking place within the school day.
 Therefore, we endeavour to ensure that physical activity is embedded throughout the curriculum and the school day so that children meet the government guidelines of 30 minutes of physical activity per day at school.
 Information has been sent home to parents/carers regarding encouraging the additional 30 minutes each day to take place at home.

 Please click here for further details of how our Sports Premium Funding is being spent during this academic year (2017-2018), and the intended impact it is having on the children within St Francis of Assisi Church of England Primary School.

 Here are details from the last academic year (2016-2017).

 Please click here for a link to our School Games page which has reports and blogs, future events and other information.

-Please click here for a copy of our Spring Term Newsletter, written by the Organising Crew.
+Please click here for a copy of our Autumn Term Newsletter, written by the Organising Crew.